ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

 > As a user, I want to be able to easily bet on my chosen turtle.

 - #### Acceptance Criteria:
-    User able to discern the the betting box relevant to the turtle they wish to bet on and input the tokens they wish
+    User able to distinguish between betting boxes relevant to the turtle they wish to bet on and input the tokens they desire.

  - #### Description:
     Input fields will be provided and clearly displayed beneath the portrait, name and odds of the relevant turtle.